enzedonline/quill-blot-formatter2/README.md

 > If you create any custom actions that may move or change the content in any way, it is recommended to call `formatter.update()` where `formatter` is the current instance of `BlotFormatter`.
 This ensures the overlay and proxy positions & sizes are maintained.
 >
 > Proxy positions will update on Quill's `text_change` event in any case.
 For other Quill extensions, they should be raising the `text_change` event when inserting/changing content.

+If you are forking this project, use `npm run build` to output the UMD & ESM builds, `use npm run dev` to start the Vite server with live changes on the default page and additional pages to test the builds.

 ### BlotSpec